-Environmental Services also helps direct community members to sources of information about environmental concerns that are not under the City’s jurisdiction.
-The information sources below are provided in response to frequently asked questions:
+Environmental Services helps direct community members to sources of information about environmental concerns that are not under the City’s jurisdiction.
+The information below is provided in response to frequently asked questions:

 Air Quality and Wood-burning Appliances